FroeMic/TUM-IN-Protein-Prediction-1/lectures/15-comparative-modelling.md

 > 4. add those over a certain HSSP value to the family
 > 5. Search with profile-sequence comparison for more distant family members and refine profile

-* When building up a profile, start with a high threshold \(only very similar sequences are taken\)
+* When building up a profile, start with a high threshold \(only very similar sequences are taken\), so the profile is not wrong from the beginnig
-* Later y

 #### 2. Goal of structure prediction